smeup/jariko/docs/development.md

 ## Profiling

-You can create a jfr file (java flight recorder) at the end of RPG program interpretation, jfr file path will be show in console.
+You can create a jfr file (java flight recorder) at the end of RPG program interpretation, jfr file path will be showed in console.
 This feature allows to evaluate bottlenecks, and improve jariko performance.
 Usage:
 ```